anothergeorgecoldham/BSides-Perth-Workshop-RPi0W/README.md

 ### Software - I will have this available for you
 * balenaEtcher to write images to SD [https://www.balena.io/etcher/]
 * P4wnP1_aloa release [https://github.com/mame82/P4wnP1_aloa/releases]
-* SSH Client.
-Prefer an embedded into the OS, but at a stretch on Windows, Putty. [https://www.putty.org/]
+* Command Line SSH Client.
+    * Linux / MacOS - You have one installed already.
+    * Windows 10 - You can install if you have latest version installed [https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse]
+    * Windows 10 - You can also use Putty but it's least preferred option [https://www.putty.org/]

 ## Official Instructions for this project
 We are running through setting up P4wnP1 A.L.O.A., details can be found here [https://github.com/mame82/P4wnP1_aloa/blob/master/README.md]